BigBearAlan/create-text-curtain/README.md

 ## Install the Codex skill

-After publishing this repository to GitHub, share this one-line instruction:
+Paste this one-line instruction in your Codex to install and use the skill:

 > Install and use the Codex skill from `https://github.com/BigBearAlan/create-text-curtain/tree/main/skills/create-text-curtain` to add a gentle wind-swept beaded text curtain to my project.
 Follow its `SKILL.md` immediately after installation.